 If your recipe is calling for heavy milk or cream, mayonnaise, or sour cream forget it – instead substitute it for Greek yogurt.
 Not only is this a healthier option but it will also provide an extra boost of protein, calcium, and of course, probiotics!
 Adding yogurt to your diet may rev up your body’s fat-burning engines, speed weight loss, and trim your tummy, according to a new study.
 (Source)

 Whether you’re enjoying a bowl of pasta, a plate of curry or it’s your cheat day and you’re having a thin crust pizza… throw some leafy greens at it.
 There’s no cooking involved but it gives you a delicious side salad with minimal effort and plenty of nutritional value.

 When you are using a recipe, don’t be tempted to stray away from it, especially if it’s a healthy recipe.
 It will likely have been weighed precisely and those ingredients are what have balanced the calories, fat, and everything else that goes into it.
-So, if it says half a teaspoon of salt don’t round it up to a full teaspoon.
+So, if it says half a teaspoon of salt doesn’t round it up to a full teaspoon.
 Don’t eyeball ingredients when you’re working on healthy recipes either.
 Use the proper tools and carry out the measurements exactly.

 21.The Ultimate Conundrum

 One of the hardest things to manage is meeting your dietary needs when someone who shares your home eats differently.
-Whether it’s your children, a partner, or even a roommate, it can be quite the challenge.
+Whether it’s your children, a partner, or even a roommate, it can be quite a challenge.
 You can do it, though, and the best way to do it is by using similar ingredients even if you’re having entirely different meals.
 If you’re having Mexican night there’s nothing to stop you from making a delicious, but healthy, taco salad while everyone else dives into tacos or burritos.